-, Human Trafficking in Medieval Europe: Slavery, Sexual Exploitation, and Prostitution
+Paloella, Human Trafficking in Medieval Europe: Slavery, Sexual Exploitation, and Prostitution

-Annotation author: Eduard Visintini
+Annotation author: Visintini, Eduard

-Book author: Paolella Christopher
+Book author: Paolella, Christopher

 Paolella, Christopher.
 Human Trafficking in Medieval Europe: Slavery, Sexual Exploitation, and Prostitution (Social Worlds of Late Antiquity and the Early Middle Ages, 7).
 Amsterdam: Amsterdam University Press, 2020.